 We are committed to cultivating a highly capable and diverse Board to represent the interests of our stockholders.
 Although the Board does not have a formal diversity policy, it construes diversity to mean a variety of opinions, perspectives, expertise, personal and professional experiences and backgrounds, including gender, race, age, culture and ethnicity, as well as other differentiating characteristics.
 The Board believes that diversity and variety of points of view contribute to a more effective decision-making process.
 When recommending director nominees for election, the N&CG Committee and the Board focus on how the experience and skill set of each director nominee complements those of fellow director nominees to create a balanced Board with diverse viewpoints and deep expertise.
-Our Board currently includes one racially diverse member and one female member.
-In selecting potential candidates for director succession purposes, our Board is committed to ensuring that the pool for director candidates includes candidates with diversity of race, ethnicity and gender in order to build on this diversity.
-While the Board began a process for identifying gender diverse candidates for recruitment in Fiscal 2021, due to the COVID-19 pandemic and its impact on the Company's financial and operational results as well as our ability to conduct and conclude a viable search, the Board has elected to defer recruitment of new directors until such time as these results stabilize and we are able to undertake a fulsome recruiting process.
+Our Board currently includes one racially diverse member and two female members.
+In selecting potential candidates for director succession purposes, our Board is committed to ensuring that the pool for director candidates includes candidates with diversity.